andreasabel/inCode/entry/tries-with-recursion-schemes.md

       _               -> g
 ```

-We could have directly outputted a compacted graph from `graphAlg`, but for the
+We could have directly outputted a compacted graph from `trieGraphAlg`, but for
-sake of this post it's a bit cleaner to separate out these concerns.
+the sake of this post it's a bit cleaner to separate out these concerns.

 We'll write a function to turn a `Gr (Maybe HTML.Label) [Char]` into a dot file,
 using *graphviz* to do most of the work: